arthurgassner/swissenergy-frontend/docs/modelling.md

   <figcaption>Generating a year's worth of prediction takes more than 25h.</figcaption>
 </figure>

 What can we do?
 Well, one way to address this issue is to subsample the testing timestamps, and use that as a test set.
 That way, our MAPE over the year will be an _estimate_ of the actual MAPE.
-To motivate this approach, let's check that this estimate isn't too far off the actual MAPE value.

 ```python
 from random import sample